deedsee/portfolio-next.js/content/pages/index.md

       consultant and Immersive Experience Creator
     subtitle: >-
       I'm glad you're here!
 I invite you to explore my site.
-Most of this content is my latest work, as well as my insights and opinions about the digital landscape.
+Most of this content is my latest work, as well as my insights and opinions about our rapidly evolving digital landscape.
     styles:
       self:
         height: auto